Changgang-Zheng/Planter/README.md

 This work is currently under the peer-review process. _The source code will be made available once the peer-reviewed version is published._

-We are welcome collaborations if you think in-network machine learning are helpful to your research or use case.
-If there are any potential interest, please feel free to contact my supervisor ```zilberman.noa@eng.ox.ac.uk``` and me ```changgang.zheng@eng.ox.ac.uk```.
+We are welcoming to collaborations.
+It is excited to collaborate If you think in-network machine learning is helpful to your research or use case.
+If there are any potential interests, please feel free to contact my supervisor ```zilberman.noa@eng.ox.ac.uk``` and me ```changgang.zheng@eng.ox.ac.uk```.

 ## License